kellieay/C-Programming/README.md

 # C-Programmiing
-Some personal exercises to help improve my understanding on C.
+Some exercises to help improve my understanding on C.